palmerwenzel/deep-research-brainlift/docs/PRD.md

    - Integrate our MCP (Modular Control Plane) element, enabling functions and endpoints to be called agentically.
    - Facilitate seamless modular interactions within the system for improved automation and scalability.

-6. **Local Implementation of Searxing**
+6. **Local Implementation of Searxng**
-   - Integrate a self-hosted version of Searxing to enhance the quality and relevance of search results.
+   - Integrate a self-hosted version of Searxng to enhance the quality and relevance of search results.
    - Further reduce dependency on external search APIs and associated costs.
    - Refine the search experience by incorporating more controlled and customizable search parameters.